MVesuviusC/DNAnexus_tools/README.md

 I then ran `prepDownloadFile.pl` to generate a file I could use with `dnaNexusDl.pl` to automatically retry the downloads.
 The first script just matches up the download link to the md5sums and the second script takes the matching md5sum and link and retries the download until it works and checks the md5sum.

-My cluster uses slurm, so I wrote a sbatch file (`forceDownload.sh`) to automate this for me.
-To use this, change:

--   `--array=0-xx` argument so that `xx` is equal to the number of links minus 1
--   `--account=accountHere` to include your account or delete this line if you don't need it

 ```
 # Match up md5sums and links